django-cms/djangocms-admin-style/README.rst

 To install 1.8 infrastructure please run ``make install18`` and for 1.9 ``make install19``

-After this is done you could run tests with following command ``gulp tests`` If you do not have virtualenv yet, create and activate it first:
+After this is done you could run tests with following command ``gulp tests`` Or if you want to run a separate test run ``gulp tests:integration --tests=loginAdmin`` And if you have to clean the database up from your ghost server run ``--clean`` with your test to clean up the database

+If you do not have virtualenv yet, create and activate it first:

 For Django 1.8 setup  ``. env-18/bin/activate`` and for Django 1.9 setup ``. env-19/bin/activate``